Oh my God! I am like — so totally glad to see you!

 City of Villains has Becky the Tarantula Mistress, who doesn't let being a hideously-mutated psychic trapped in a spider-like exoskeleton armour detract from her giddy enthusiasm upon meeting the player character.

-Cipher Admin Lovrina from Pokémon XD: Gale of Darkness, like, TOTALLY shows most of the characteristics of a typical valley girl, but definitely not the lack of intelligence; she is, like, the Evil Genius, and, in fact, TOTALLY singlehandedly developed a way to make Lugia impossible to purify (through standard methods, at least).
-For sure!
+Cipher Admin Lovrina from Pokémon XD: Gale of Darkness shows most of the characteristics of a typical valley girl, but so not the lack of intelligence; she is so the Evil Genius, and, in fact, so singlehandedly developed a way to make Lugia impossible to purify (through standard methods, at least)!

 Since the stories center around a high school in the Whateley Universe, it shouldn't be surprising that some of the girls from California sound like this.
 Scrambler may be the worst, since she is a speedster and tends to talk faster than she thinks.

 Like, Bizarro Sister from like, Mall Fight, like, ya know?